raspberrypi/awb_nn/README.md

 `snapper.py` needs to be run outside of the virtual envirnment.
 Run `python snapper.py --help` to see all the options.
+The `<username>` is only used to name the images so it could be used to sort the images into categories.
+For example, where they were taken.

 `snapper.py` will output images to the output directory as both JPEG and DNG files.
 The filenames will be formatted as `<username>,<sensor>,<id>.dng` and `<username>,<sensor>,<id>.jpg`.
 The id counts up from 0 by default so use `--initial-scene-id <id>` to prevent overwriting the old images.